SavvyTechGal/python_gui/ReadMe.md

 You can clear your playlist and start over by clicking the clear button

-To play your final playlist, check the checkbox play from playlist and click the play button on the player.
+To play your final playlist, check the checkbox "play from playlist" and click the play button on the player.

 Your playlist will now play.

 Note: You will not be able to add or remove or clear songs from the playlist while it is playing.
-To edit your playlist and play from the directory again, uncheck the play from playlist box.
+To edit your playlist and play from the directory again, you must uncheck the "play from playlist" checkbox.